theypsilon/docker-waiter/scripts/README.header.md

 # DOCKER WAIT-FOR

-This is image collection of utilities meant to introduce wait logic for a number of services.
+This is an image collection of utilities meant to introduce wait logic for a number of services.

 All images will use a waiter script as default command that can be configured with the following environment variables: